NICMx/FORT-validator/docs/usage.md

 A value of **0** means **no retries**.

 Whenever is necessary to execute an RSYNC, the validator will try at least one time the execution.
-If there was an error executing the RSYNC, the validator will retry it at most `--rrdp.retry.count` times, waiting [`--rsync.retry.interval`](#--rsyncretryinterval) seconds between each retry.
+If there was an error executing the RSYNC, the validator will retry it at most `--rsync.retry.count` times, waiting [`--rsync.retry.interval`](#--rsyncretryinterval) seconds between each retry.

 ### `--rsync.retry.interval`